-- 5.7.3 A masterplan that includes the elements of phasing and a programme for implementation will help assimilate the proposed development into Maghull.
-The impact of what is a very large scale development in comparison to the existing Maghull area can be assessed in a planned way and the necessary investments made at the appropriate time to counterbalance any adverse impacts. - 5.7.4 The Town Council would wish to see the Masterplan, in addition to the requirements set out in the Local Plan Policy MN3 and the Land East of Maghull SPD and MAG 6 above, include consideration of the following matters: - the alignment and design of the proposed distributor road and its impact on the strategic and local road network, and measures required to address any impact. - the provision of local health facilities. - the provision of community facilities including provision for children and young people's services. - a review, in light of the increase in the number of dwellings (some 250) proposed compared to the Local Plan estimate, of the location of the local centre.
-The Town Council remains of the view that a location more central and closer to the main park would better serve all the residential development, as well as the proposed Business Park, rather than the proposed location on the northern edge of the site.
-This is a considerable distance from properties at the Poverty Lane area of the Site which it is meant to serve.
+- 5.7.4 The Town Council would wish to see the Master Plan, in addition to the requirements set out in the Local Plan Policy MN3 and the Land East of Maghull SPD and MAG 6 above, include consideration of the following matters: - the alignment and design of the proposed distributor road and its impact on the strategic and local road network, and measures required to address any impact. - the provision of local health facilities. - the provision of community facilities including provision for children and young people's services. - to ensure the phasing and infrastructure for the Business Park is provided strictly in accordance with the requirements of Sefton Local Plan Policy MN3, the Land East of Maghull SPD and the agreed Master Plan for the site. - the drainage proposals to reduce the risk of flooding outside of the site.